Hobbitland welcomes Parameterized Complexity.

 The original book introducing parameterized complexity written by Downey and Fellows and published in 1999, envisioned the central goal of the program: “to serve the community”.

-Nearly twenty years on, this workshop is intended to highlight how FPT practitioners are doing just that, employing parameterized algorithm design and application for social good, in a wide variety of areas.
+This workshop is intended to highlight how FPT practitioners are doing just that, employing parameterized algorithm design and application for social good, in a wide variety of areas.
 There has been tremendous progress in bringing the toolkit to support fields such as AI, computational biology, computational social choice and other disciplines, and subfields of computer science.
 The PACE Parameterized Algorithms and Computational Experiments Challenge is helping deepen the relationship between parameterized algorithmics and practice.

-The main objective of this workshop is to stimulate discussion on outreach to other disciplines or subfields for useful purpose of FPT.
 Publication: To encourage wide participation and discussion, there will be no formal publication of workshop proceedings.
 Accepted papers will be posted online for the benefit of the workshop participants.
 Submission of preliminary work and papers being prepared for other major venues in the field are invited.

 The workshop is informal and broad, and appropriate for PhD, PostDoc and Masters students as well as more senior academics.